 51 Pages Posted: 2 Oct 2020 Last revised: 14 Oct 2022

 Date Written: September 20, 2018

-The security lending market allows institutional investors, such as insurance companies, to lend out their holding assets in exchange for cash collateral, an important but understudied source of funding to conduct off-balance sheet transactions.
-Since these lenders are also primary investors of corporate bonds, we hypothesize that their lending preference on certain types of bonds can influence corporate financing policies.
-Indeed, we observe that lenders’ preference for long-term bonds stimulates firms to issue more such bonds and helps boost bond prices.
-Analysis exploiting a quasi-experiment on the regulatory change of insurance companies in 2010 supports a causal interpretation.
-Our results shed new insight on the potential impact of security lending on corporate financing policies and bond pricing.
+The securities lending market allows institutional investors, such as insurance companies, to lend out asset holdings in exchange for cash collateral, an important but understudied source of funding.
+Since securities lenders are also primary investors in corporate bonds, we hypothesize that their lending preference for certain types of bonds can influence corporate financing policies.
+Indeed, we observe that a higher lender preference for long-term bonds stimulates firms to issue more such bonds and helps boost bond prices.
+The analysis exploiting a quasi-experiment that regulates insurance companies lending disclosures supports the causal interpretation.
+Our results shed new light on the potential impact of securities lending.

 Keywords: securities lending, institutional investors, cost of capital, bond issuance, bond pricing

 JEL Classification: G12, G2, G3

 Suggested Citation: Suggested Citation